BloomTech-Labs/omega2020-fe/README.md

 ### Solution: Node & Express
 **What problems does this solution solve for this specific project?:**
 - Easy to configure
-- Includes various middleware modules
+- Middleware added for security
-- Large, active community
+- Large, active support community
 - Benefit of Fullstack JS

 **What are the costs of using this solution?**
-- Unstable API
+- Unstable API due to constant updates lacking backwards compatibility.
 - Express error messages can often times be unhelpful

 ## Database